 Transitioning from teaching to technical writing can be challenging, but it is also exciting.
 With the right skills and qualifications, you’ll be successful in technical writing.

-Be sure to choose the right niche, familiarize yourself with the different industry software tools, and have excellent problem-solving skills.
+Be sure to choose the right niche, familiarize yourself with industry software tools, and have excellent problem-solving skills.
 Stay in contact with subject matter experts to help your content and build good relationships with your clients.
 These relationships will help you in the long run as they may refer you to other projects.

 FAQs